Non-Disclosure Agreement (NDA): Protecting Confidential Information

 💡 Some information may be excluded from the confidentiality agreement, such as information that was already public knowledge, information already known to the receiving party before disclosure, or information obtained legally from a third party.

-Different Types of NDAs
+Different Types of Confidentiality agreement

 In the UK, Non-Disclosure Agreements (NDAs) come in different forms, depending on the nature of the relationship and the information being protected.
 Here are the main types of NDAs and how they differ: